1. Stop Agreeing to Things You Haven't Read High Priority

 What to do: Use biometrics for device login (stored locally on your phone/laptop).
 Be cautious about biometric login for cloud services.
 Always have a strong password as a backup.
 And advocate for companies to store biometric templates on-device, not on their servers.

-Data brokers.
-These are companies whose entire business model is buying, aggregating, and selling personal data.
-They collect information from public records, loyalty programs, apps you've used, websites you've visited, and the companies you do business with.
-They compile profiles (name, address, income estimate, health interests, purchasing habits, political leanings) and sell them to advertisers, insurers, employers, and anyone else willing to pay.
+Data brokers are companies whose business model is buying, aggregating, and selling personal information.
+They compile profiles from public records, loyalty programs, apps, websites, and the companies you do business with — name, address, income estimates, health interests, purchasing habits, political leanings — and sell them to advertisers, insurers, employers, and anyone else willing to pay.

 You probably don't know.
 And that's the problem.
-Your church, your child's school, your doctor's office, your payroll provider, your bank, your CRM, your nonprofit, your gym, every organization you interact with uses vendors, and those vendors increasingly use AI.
+Your church, your child's school, your doctor's office, your payroll provider, your bank, your CRM, your nonprofit, your gym — every organization you interact with uses vendors, and those vendors increasingly use AI.
 The question is whether those organizations have asked their vendors about AI data policies.
+Most haven't.

 This isn't about blame.
 Most organizations are trying to do the right thing.
 They just haven't been asked the right questions yet.
 Be the person who asks.